 MUSTO was struggling to keep up with the latest design trends and their ecommerce platform wasn’t working.
 Helly Hansen had recently bought them and was looking to improve their efficiency.
-They approached Mates’ to help to redesign their digital marketing material and switch to a headless ecommerce platform so that they could save money, improve turnover and collaborate as a new team more effectively.
+They approached Mates’ to help to redesign their digital marketing material and switch to a headless ecommerce platform so that they could save money, improve turnover and collaborate more effectively as a new team.

-This project was not about not reinventing the wheel, or indeed just saving money, but allowing collaboration and interconnectedness.
-At its heart, they tasked us to bring the two organizations together, whilst preserving what made them unique and appealing.
-With this in mind, we pitched the idea to create a multi-brand design system.
+This project was not about not reinventing the wheel or indeed just saving money, but allowing collaboration and interconnectedness.
+At its heart, they tasked us to bring the two organisations together, whilst preserving what made them unique and appealing.
+With this in mind, we pitched the idea of creating a multi-brand design system.
 One that gave clear rules and guidance for team members working together for the first time but the freedom to express each brand’s individualities.

-In terms of MUSTO’s unique individuality and how it could apply it to consumer marketing, it became clear through research that MUSTO has two types of consumer –professional and leisure.
+In terms of MUSTO’s unique individuality and how it could apply it to consumer marketing, it became clear through research that MUSTO has two types of consumers –professional and leisure.
 Professional consumers are using the products day-in, day-out, and need the premium technical features that the brand offers.
 The leisure consumer is more lifestyle driven and is attracted more by a content-based approach.

-A multi-brand design system is a set of design guidelines, principles, and assets that are shared across multiple brands within an organization.
-It ensures consistency in the visual identity, user experience, and branding of products and services offered by the organization.
-They help to streamline the design process, reduce the time and effort required to create new products and marketing materials, and ensure that all products and services align with the overall brand strategy and values of the organization.
-They can also help to foster a sense of unity and cohesiveness among the different brands within the organization, and create a more cohesive and consistent user experience for customers.
+A multi-brand design system is a set of design guidelines, principles, and assets that are shared across multiple brands within an organisation.
+It ensures consistency in the visual identity, user experience and branding of products and services offered by the organization.
+They help to streamline the design process, reduce the time and effort required to create new products and marketing materials and ensure that all products and services align with the overall brand strategy and values of the organisation.
+They can also help to foster a sense of unity and cohesiveness among the different brands within the organisation and create a more cohesive and consistent user experience for customers.